Lake Gairdner South Australia

 If you require further information please contact the DLRA.

-Commercial media organisations must make an application for a permit to the Department of Environment, Water and Natural Environment who are the custodians of the Lake Gairdner National Park.
-If you are unsure as to whether you need a permit, it is highly recommended that you download the form and contact the DEWNR.
+Commercial media organisations must make an application for a permit to the Department of Environment and Water who are the custodians of the Lake Gairdner National Park.
+If you are unsure as to whether you need a permit, it is highly recommended that you download the form and contact the DEW.

 All members of the media are to identify themselves with their credentials to officials at the Registration Caravan when they first arrive on the salt.
 At this time you will enjoy a short induction and familiarization session.
 As a member of the media it's doesn't matter if you are there for a day or a week you still have to register.
 We do not cater for permenent registrations.
 You must register for each event.